-This plan supports the continued evolution of Health Science Campus.
-From the founding of Medical College of Ohio in 1964, to the merger with The University of Toledo in 2006, to the 2016 Academic Affiliation Agreement between the College of Medicine and Life Sciences and ProMedica, the campus on Arlington Avenue has continuously evolved.
+This plan supports the continued evolution of the Health Science Campus.
+From the founding of the Medical College of Ohio in 1964 to the merger with The University of Toledo in 2006 to the 2016 Academic Affiliation Agreement between the College of Medicine and Life Sciences and ProMedica, the campus on Arlington Avenue has continuously evolved.

-Health Science Campus will remain the core of our academic medical operations, complemented by instruction and research at ProMedica Toledo Hospital.
-The University's four health-related colleges will continue to teach an interprofessional health education curriculum for graduate and professional students.
-The University and ProMedica will collaborate to expand clinical research.
-Investments in existing laboratories will expand the research capacity and attract more researchers.
+The Health Science Campus will remain the core of our academic medical operations, complemented by instruction and research at ProMedica Toledo Hospital.
+The University's four health-related colleges will continue to teach an inter-professional health education curriculum to graduate and professional students.
+Investments in existing research space will expand the research capacity and attract more researchers.

-The University of Toledo Medical Center will remain a teaching hospital.
-In response to the changing landscape of health care in northwest Ohio and the nation, and to strengthen the University's training programs, The University of Toledo Medical Center will gradually add primary care and behavioral health options to meet the needs of our community and region.
+The University of Toledo Medical Center will remain our teaching hospital.
+In response to the changing landscape of health care in Northwest Ohio and the nation, and to strengthen the University's training programs, The University of Toledo Medical Center will gradually add more primary care and behavioral health options.